szabodav/copilotbot/README.md

-# CopilotBot
+# TranscriptBot

-CopilotBot is an exploratory Telegram bot for Promptmaster Copilot.
+TranscriptBot is an exploratory Telegram bot for Promptmaster Copilot.
 It's designed to interact with users on Telegram and provide responses using the OpenAI GPT-3 model.

 ## Getting Started